Skip to main content

 "any vehicle driven or drawn by mechanical power manufactured primarily for use on the public streets, roads, and highways, except any vehicle operated exclusively on a rail or rails."

-Whether the agency will consider a construction vehicle to be a motor vehicle depends on its use.
+Whether the agency considers your trailer to be a motor vehicle depends on its use.
 It is the agency's position that this statutory definition does not encompass mobile construction equipment, such as cranes and scrapers, which use the highway only to move between job sites and which typically spend extended periods of time at a single job site.
 In such cases, the on-highway use of the vehicle is merely incidental and is not the primary purpose for which the vehicle was manufactured.
-In instances where vehicles, such as dump trucks, frequently use the highway going to and from job sites, and stay at a job site for only a limited time, such vehicles are considered motor vehicles for purposes of the Safety Act, since the on-highway use is more than "incidental."
+In contrast are instances where vehicles, such as dump trucks, frequently use the highway going to and from job sites, and stay at a job site for only a limited time.
+Such vehicles are considered motor vehicles for purposes of the Safety Act, since the on-highway use is more than "incidental."

-Based on the above considerations, it appears that your portable conveyer belt is not a "motor vehicle" within the meaning of the Safety Act.
-Therefore, it would not be subject to our Federal Motor Vehicle Safety Standards.
-This conclusion is based on your statements that your equipment spends extended periods of time at a single construction site and only uses the public roads infrequently to move between job sites.
-Thus, the agency would consider the use of your portable conveyor belt on the public roads to be incidental and not its primary purpose.
+Based on the available information, it appears that your trailer is not a "motor vehicle" within the meaning of the Safety Act.
+This conclusion is based on statements in your letter and brochures that this equipment spends extended periods of time at a single construction site and only uses the public roads infrequently to move between job sites.
+Thus, the agency would consider the use of your device on the public roads to be incidental and not its primary purpose.
+Since your trailer is not a motor vehicle, it would not be subject to our Federal Motor Vehicle Safety Standards.

 I hope this information is helpful.
 If you have any further questions about NHTSA's safety standards, please feel free to contact Marvin Shaw of my staff at this address or by telephone at (202) 366-2992.